Peter Ludvig Sylow: Written works

 In 1868 he was elected into the Norwegian Academy of Science and Letters (Det Norske Widenskaps-Akademi).
 From 1870 to 1871, Sylow exchanged nine letters with Julius Petersen who, at this time, was working on his doctoral dissertation.
 Petersen sought Sylow's advice about the main theorem of his dissertation and all of these letters deal are about this subject.
 The two mathematicians exchanged another sixteen letters a few years later, in 1876 and 1877.

 However, Sylow's most well-known written work rests on his 10-page thesis published in 1872 called Théorèmes sur les groupes de substitutions (Theorems on substitution groups), which was published in Mathematische Annalen Volume 5 (pages 584 to 594).
 This paper has the three Sylow theorems, which prove foundational results in group theory.
-Sylow had already proved this in 1862, but only published it in 1872, and by then, Augustin-Louis Cauchy had already proved that a group whose order is divisible by a prime.
+Sylow had already proved this in 1862, but only published it in 1872, and by then, Augustin-Louis Cauchy had already proved that a group whose order is divisible by a prime p has a subgroup of order p.
 Winfried Scharlau described how Sylow was led to his discovery by his study of Galois' work, in particular of Galois' criterion for the solvability of equations of prime degree.
 The paper explains how Sylow used methods from Galois theory in his proofs.